 As with any design project that lacks a defined budget, time, or scope, developing a personal site or portfolio is an exercise in slouching towards an unknown ideal.
 Thankfully, having an article published with a URL in my author bio provided a much-needed deadline for finishing and launching this thing.

 On the technology side, the site is generated using the excellent Jekyll engine, which perfectly enables my addiction to writing anything and everything in Markdown.
 With no need for a database or dynamic language runtime, I can host the whole site quite happily as a collection of static files and folders over on Amazon's Cloudfront CDN.

 The stylesheets make extensive use of loops in Sass to adjust the typography and padding in a non-linear manner according to the screen size, which has the unfortunate side-effect of making the CSS near-unreadable.
 Picturefill is used to create responsive images with distinct crops for different screen sizes.
 Typekit is serving up the excellent FF Tundra and Proxima Nova.

 The design was developed from the content out, which hopefully shows.
-But its still very much a minimum viable product, presently lacking any real form of navigation or contextual affordances, not to mention actual content.
-I’ll be figuring those out as I go.
+That said, it's still very much a minimum viable product, presently lacking any real form of navigation or contextual affordances, not to mention actual content.
+I'll be figuring those out as I go.